Discover everything you need to know to become an Intensive Care (ICU), nurse. From the interview to the job, this is your complete guide.

 This is a very difficult job to attain.
 Don’t let a “we chose someone else” response keep you from trying again.
 Use it as motivation to keep training, keep learning, and become a stronger candidate next time.

 I know many who tried ICU right away and it was too much, so they did med surg for a bit and then tried again and were successful.
-So if you are hoping to get this job, it might be wise to ease into it by working on the med surg floor first.

 Any job you obtain as a new nurse can prepare you for a future job in the ICU.
 Get as much out of any other job you do land as possible.
 Network.
 Build connections.
+Many nurses don’t land their dream job right out of school.

 You can be successful in ICU out of school, it just takes a lot of work.
 You have to be at the top of your game while at work, and doing homework to better understand the patient population and pathophysiology at home.
-Use the FreshRN Cardiac Nurse Crash Course or Neuro Wise Course to expedite this learning.